Jaxelr/Cnsola/readme.md

 `dotnet new -i "Consola::*"`

-For myget installations you can specify the source on the dotnet command:
+For the Feedz installations you can specify the source on the dotnet command:

 `dotnet new -i "Consola::*" --nuget-source https://f.feedz.io/jaxelr/consola/nuget/index.json`